$Z_3$ Scalar Dark Matter with Strong Positron Fluxes: Constraints

-A $Z_2$ version of this model has been studied in the past, consisting of a real scalar with a VLL mediator, both $SU(2)_L$ singlets (we call that model \textit{Z2R}) \cite{Giacchino:2013bta, Ibarra:2014qma}.
-The resulting Lagrangian is similar to \ref{lag1} without the $\mu_3$ term.
-In Fig.~\ref{pred1}(\textit{below}) we compare the deviations in the Yukawa couplings in our model (blue curves) with respect to the ones obtained in \textit{Z2R} (grey lines), with the parameters subject to the correct relic abundance $\Omega_c h^2 = 0.12$ \cite{planck2018}.
-The new annihilation process from the $\mu_3$ term makes the Yukawa couplings in the $Z_3$ model milder, independent of the mass shift $\mu\equiv m_\psi/m_S$, provided $m_S \lesssim m_\psi$.
-This fact will have interesting effects on the phenomenology of this work.
+A $Z_2$ version of this model has been studied in the past, consisting of either real or complex singlet scalar with a VLL mediator.
+In their minimal form, both new fields are $SU(2)_L$ singlets, the VLL with $Y=-1$ and the new physics only coupled to the first family of leptons.
+We call those models \textit{Z2R} and \textit{Z2C}, respectively (references of these type of scenarios can be found in Sec.~\ref{int}).
+The resulting Lagrangian is similar to eq.~\ref{lag1} without the $\mu_3$ term.
+In Fig.~\ref{pred1}(\textit{below}) we compare the deviations in the thermal Yukawa couplings in our model (blue curves) for $\mu_3 = 2m_S$ with respect to the results obtained in \textit{Z2R} (grey lines) and \textit{Z2C} (green lines), with the rest of the parameters equally fixed.
+The new annihilation process from the $\mu_3$ term makes the Yukawa couplings in the $Z_3$ model milder, mostly independent of the mass shift $\mu\equiv m_\psi/m_S$, provided that $m_S \gtrsim m_\psi/2$.
+The differences between \textit{Z2R} and \textit{Z2C} are due to the fact that their respective DM annihilation cross sections present different suppressions in their partial waves.

+The fact that Yukawa couplings tend to decrease in our framework provided that $\mu_3\neq 0$ have interesting effects on collider and dark matter phenomenology.